iotaledger/industry-marketplace/ServiceApp/server/README.md

 #### POST /config

-Receives userId, role and location in GPS coordinates according to [Industry 4.0 Semantic](#config)
+Receives userId, role, location in GPS coordinates and flag for PaymentQueue according to [Industry 4.0 Semantic](#config)

 * Writes configuration details to database